linmx0130/PaperNotes/notes.md

+### Understanding Convolution for Semantic Segmentation
+* Authors: Panqu Wang, Pengfei Chen, Ye Yuan, Ding Liu, Zehua Huang, Xiaodi Hou, Carrison Cottrell
+* Index: arXiv 1702.08502
+* Reading date: 01/03/2017
+* Categoires: Computer Vision
+* Tag: Semantic Segmentation

+This paper proposed two tools to improve convolution-based semantic segmentation systems: dense upsampling convolution and hybrid dilated convolution.

+The key idea of dense upsampling convolution is to add more parameters for predicting more pixels with the final feature maps.
+While hybrid dilated convolution is trying to solve the problem that dilated convolution may lose some features.
+It also increase the respective field of the feature maps.
+The experiments on Cityscapes, KITTI and Pascal VOC2012 show that these methods are useful.

 ### VisualBackProp: visualizing CNNs for autonomous driving
 * Authors: Mariusz Bojarski, Anna Choromanska, Krzysztof Choromanski, Bernhard Firner, Larry Jackel, Urs Muller, Karol Zieba.
 * Index: arXiv 1611.05418